jhaight-eco/uwin-multiregioncommcomp/README.md

 | elton		| A dataframe of traits for the 37 study species, derived from the EltonTraits database (Wilman et al. 2016)	|
 | pantheria		| A dataframe of traits for the 37 study species, derived from the PanTHERIA database (Jones et al. 2009)		|

 Additional explanation of each R object is provided as comments within the script for fitting the model (./Rcode/1_1_Analysis_FittingMultiRegionCommunityModel.R)

+Within 'modeloutput':

+Within 'modelsummary':

 ---